The Morning Glory family (Convolvulaceae) are eudicots found

 Sweet potato vines are members of the Morning Glory family native to

-are Nightshades.
-They produce an edible "storage root" which is non-toxic
+which are Nightshades.
+They produce an edible "storage root" which is

-and under proper "curing" conditions converts part of its starches to sugars
+non-toxic and under proper "curing" conditions converts part of its

 Sweet Potato, White -

 [Boniatos (Caribbean); C. Ipomoea batatas]

 These are the standard grocery store white sweet potato.
 Sweet potatoes